 - Supplier self-service information maintenance with control and alerts

-Supplier risk management should not be seen as just a one-time or periodic event.
+should not be seen as just a one-time or periodic event.
 It must be built into your organisation’s ongoing processes and supplier interaction to be effective.

-Each “SRM template” would include definitions for review/appraisal questionnaires, additional reference field information, standard correspondences, and regularity of reviews, tasks, events and milestones etc. Thereafter, the SRM templates are available for issue to internal stakeholders (e.g. Contract Manager, Supplier Administrative resources), direct to suppliers, or to a 3rd party, the outcome of which will contribute towards supplier performance KPIs etc.
+Each “SRM template” would include definitions for review/appraisal questionnaires, additional reference field information, standard correspondences, and regularity of reviews, tasks, events and milestones etc. Thereafter, the SRM templates are available for issue to internal stakeholders (e.g. Contract Manager, Supplier Administrative resources), direct to suppliers, or to a third party, the outcome of which will contribute towards supplier performance KPIs etc.

 (By the way, a well-orchestrated process using clear documents also makes everything easier for the supplier, making it more likely they will offer the best possible value.)

 The tools needed for an effective Supplier Risk Management support system are the same tools that help your procurement professionals find and realise cost savings opportunities, and that help you reduce operational costs in Procurement and Accounts Payable – SRM

 , portal-based supplier communications